 - How many hours a day you are using your hearing aids

-Obviously, the more demanding your sound environment is, and the longer you wear and use your hearing aids, the faster the battery will wear down.
+The more demanding your sound environment is, and the longer you wear and use your hearing aids, the faster the battery will wear down.

 Why do hearing aid batteries wear down so quickly?